pile-placer/H1-manual/README.md

 ## Software Configuration

+To use the software, on the rugged tablet, open `Brave` then in the new browser tab open `localhost:8000`, you wu

 ### Vehicle Configuration

 Once all the components are in place, we will use the provided software to